 Effective January 1, 2023, we have used an actuarial (smoothed) value of the assets for the going concern assets.
-Since the Plan has only held assets since July 1, 2021, we have smoothed the assets over the period from July 1, 2021 to December 31, 2022.
-Ultimately, as the Plan matures, the assets will be smoothed over a five-year period, increasing the smoothing period by one year each January 1 until it reaches a five-year smoothing period.
+Since the Plan has only held assets since July 1, 2021, we have smoothed the assets over the period from July 1, 2021 to January 1, 2024.
+Ultimately, as the Plan matures, the assets will be smoothed over a five-year period, increasing the smoothing period by one year each January 1 until it reaches a five-year smoothing period as of the January 1, 2025 valuation.

 Under the smoothing technique, only a portion of realized and unrealized investment experience over the prior years is recognized at the valuation date.
-For the January 1, 2023 valuation, 33.33% of the gain or loss in 2022 and 66.67% of the gain or loss in 2021 has been recognized in the smoothed value of assets.
+For the January 1, 2023 valuation, 33.33% of the loss in 2022 and 66.67% of the gain in 2021 has been recognized in the smoothed value of assets.
+For the January 1, 2024 valuation, 25% of the gain in 2023, 50% of the loss in 2022 and 75% of the gain in 2021 has been recognized in the smoothed value of assets.
 The remaining gains or losses will be recognized in future years.
 A corridor is applied to the calculation of the smoothed value of assets so that it cannot be less than 85% of the market value nor can it be more than 115% of the market value.
 The objective of the asset valuation method is to moderate the volatility of contribution rates by deferring the recognition of investment gains and losses over the short-term.

 The asset valuation method moderates the short-term effects of fluctuations in the market value, is expected to track to market value over time, and is generally free of bias towards systematic overstatement or understatement in relation to the market value.
-See Appendix F for the development of the actuarial (smoothed) value of assets as at January 1, 2023.
+See Appendix F for the development of the actuarial (smoothed) value of assets as at January 1, 2024.